lyarenei/jellyfin-plugin-listenbrainz/README.md

 - Support for optional MusicBrainz metadata
   - This obviously requires relevant tags in the files
   - Recording ID is fetched externally (from v1.1.x)
+- Sync Jellyfin favorites (from v1.2.x)
+  - The sync is only one way for now - from Jellyfin to Listenbrainz
+  - The sync is performed immediately after listen submission

 ## About Listenbrainz